Donald Roebling Estate

-The Donald Roebling Estate, also known as Spottiswoode and Spotswood, is a historic residential estate in Clearwater, within Pinellas County on the West coast of Florida.
+The Donald Roebling Estate, also known as Spottiswoode and Spotswood, is a historic residential estate within the City of Clearwater, in Pinellas County on the West Coast of Florida, United States.

 History

 It was the home of inventor, engineer, industrial designer, and philanthropist Donald Roebling (1908–1959).
 It is located on the channel at 700 Spottiswoode Lane in Clearwater.
 Roebling bought and named the parcel of land Spottiswoode, in honor of his fiancée, Florence Spotswood Parker.

 Donald Roebling was the great-grandson of John Augustus Roebling who designed the Brooklyn Bridge, and grandson of Washington Roebling who was in charge of the bridge's construction.

 The buildings were designed in the Tudor Revival style by architects Roy W. Wakeling and John Phillipoff, and the residence was completed in 1929.
 The estate includes the mansion, a boathouse on the Intracoastal Waterway, an 'engineering−inventions' machine shop, and other outbuildings.

 Harbor Oaks

 The estate was built in the Harbor Oaks Residential District, Clearwater's first planned residential development, that was opened in 1914 by Dean Alvord, a major developer from New York.
 The development offered then-innovative features such as paved streets, curbs, and sidewalks, underground utility and sewer systems, and tree lined parkways.
-Other original Harbor Oaks residents included author Rex Beach, Brooklyn Dodgers owner Charles Ebbett, industrialist Robert Ingersoll, and members of the Studebaker, Proctor, and Gamble families.
+Other original Harbor Oaks residents included author Rex Beach, Brooklyn Dodgers owner Charles Ebbets, industrialist Robert Ingersoll, and members of the Studebaker, Proctor, and Gamble families.